ntnu-mr-cancer/dragon_baseline/documentation/development_guide.md

 pip install -r requirements.txt
 ```

 This was tested on Ubuntu 22.04.
-If you have issues installing the `requirements.txt`, you can try the adapted variant below.
+If you have issues installing the <a href="https://github.com/DIAGNijmegen/dragon_submission/blob/main/requirements.txt" target="_blank">`requirements.txt`</a>, you can try the adapted variant below.
 This should install all requirements, but doesn't fully specify all versions and dependencies:

 ```bash
 cd ~/repos/dragon_submission